fieldtrip/website/contribute.md

 # Contribute

-FieldTrip is an [Open Source](http://www.opensource.org) project with contributions from various individual users and research groups.
+FieldTrip is an [Open Source](http://www.opensource.org) project with contributions from many individual users and research groups.

 There are various ways in which **_you can contribute_** to FieldTrip.